United States Consumer Confidence

 The Conference Board Consumer Confidence Index Monthly Update

-“Consumer confidence increased in February and remains at a 15-year high (July 2001, 116.3),” said Lynn Franco, Director of Economic Indicators at The Conference Board.
-“Consumers rated current business and labor market conditions more favorably this month than in January.
-Expectations improved regarding the short-term outlook for business, and to a lesser degree jobs and income prospects.
-Overall, consumers expect the economy to continue expanding in the months ahead.”
+“Consumer confidence declined in April after increasing sharply over the past two months, but still remains at strong levels,” said Lynn Franco, Director of Economic Indicators at The Conference Board.
+“Consumers assessed current business conditions and, to a lesser extent, the labor market less favorably than in March.
+Looking ahead, consumers were somewhat less optimistic about the short-term outlook for business conditions, employment and income prospects.
+Despite April’s decline, consumers remain confident that the economy will continue to expand in the months ahead.”

 Consumer confidence is a key measure of consumer’s attitudes.
 The survey, a closely followed barometer of consumer attitudes, measures confidence toward business conditions, short-term outlook, personal finances and jobs.
 In other words it measures the degree of optimism that consumers feel about the overall state of the economy and their personal financial situation.
 If consumer confidence is high, consumers are more likely to make purchases.
 Vice-versa, if consumer confidence is low, consumers are more likely to save and spend less.